scottmckendry/sunsetr/README.md

 ## 💛 Thanks

 - to wlsunset and redshift for inspiration
-- to the Hyprwm team for making Hyprland possible for the rest of us
+- to the Hyprwm team for making Hyprland possible
 - to the niri team for making the best Rust-based Wayland compositor
 - to the Wayland community for the robust protocol ecosystem